 Several spells of light showers expected in parts of the island

-Showers or thundershowers may occur at a few places in Uva and Eastern provinces during the evening or night.
+Showers or thundershowers may occur at a few places in Uva province and in Ampara and Batticaloa districts during the evening or night.

-Fairly strong winds about 40 kmph can be expected at times in North-Central province, and in Puttalam, Hambantota and Trincomalee districts.

 Sea Areas: